IBSim/VirtualLab/docs/source/structure.rst

 Scripts
 *******

-This directory includes the scripts needed to initialise a **VirtualLab** simulation.
+This directory includes the scripts needed to install **VirtualLab** and initialise a simulation.
+The content of the sub-directories are detailed below.

-Sub-directories within Scripts:

- * `Common`_
- * `Install`_
- * `VL Experiments`_
+Install
+#######

+This contains the scripts used by the `non-interactive installation <install.html#non-interactive-installation>`_, which will install and configure **VirtualLab** and its dependencies such as python, **Code_Aster**, **SALOME** and **ERMES**.

 Common
 ######

-*'Common'* contains the scripts needed by all simulation types.
-The perform tasks to set up the environment such as creating directories and inerfacing with **SALOME** and **Code_Aster**.
+This contains the scripts needed by all simulation types.
+These includes setting up the environment through creating directories and inerfacing with **SALOME** and **Code_Aster**.

-Install
-#######

-*'Install'* contains the scripts used by the `non-interactive installation <install.html#non-interactive-installation>`_, which will install and configure **VirtualLab** and its dependencies such as python, **Code_Aster**, **SALOME** and **ERMES**.

-VL Experiments
-##############
+Simulations
+###########

-There are also a sub-directories for each simulation type for various physical laboratory experiments (e.g. Tensile, LFA and HIVE).
+There are also a sub-directories for each simulation type for various physical laboratory experiments.
+Currently you will find `Tensile <virtual_exp.html#tensile-testing>`_, `LFA <virtual_exp.html#laser-flash-analysis>`_ and `HIVE <virtual_exp.html#hive>`_.

-Inside each of these sub-directories are the relevant files required to run that specific virtual experiment.
-In the Mesh sub-directory you will find **SALOME** python scripts which create the mesh of the testpiece,  while the Aster sub-directory contains **Code_Aster** command scripts which outline the steps followed to setup the FE simulation, such as assigning materials properties to the testpiece.
+Inside each of these are sub-directories containing the relevant files required to run that specific virtual experiment.
+In *Mesh* you will find **SALOME** python scripts which create the mesh of the testpiece, while the **Code_Aster** command scripts which outline the steps followed to setup the FE simulation can be found in *Aster*.

-These directories may also contain PreAster and PostAster sub-directories containing scripts which provide pre and post-processing capabilities, along with other simulation-specific sub-directories, e.g. ‘Laser’ for LFA which contains different laser pulse profiles measured experimentally.
+The sub-directories *PreAster* and *PostAster* contain scripts which provide pre and post-processing capabilities, if there are any.
+Simulation-specific sub-directories may also be included here, such as *Laser* for the LFA simulation which contains different laser pulse profiles measured experimentally.

 Materials
 *********

-*'Materials'* contains the material properties used for FE simulations.
+This directory contains the material properties used for FE simulations.
 Each sub-directory contains properties for different materials.

 Material properties can be set to be linear or non-linear (e.g. temperature dependence).